xieyuheng/inner/src/note/type-theory/language-implementation-tricks.md

-We only want to implementation check, but we sometimes need infer, because we need to infer the type of target of elimination rules, because the target might variable.
+We only want to implementation check, but we sometimes need infer, because we need to infer the type of target of elimination rules, because the target might be a variable.

 For elimination rules the pattern is,